anionDev/PietInterpreter/ReadMe.md

 _Note: I used the term codel as a synonym for color block throughout the code._

-## Requirements

-The program requires the following libraries to be installed:

-- [Python pillow](https://pillow.readthedocs.io/en/stable/), used for loading images
-- [Numpy](https://numpy.org/), used for managing images
-- [Pygubu](https://pypi.org/project/pygubu/), used by the GUI

 ## Features

 This interpreter can do the following: